Getting Involved to Find Belonging

 In service of our Society, volunteers may provide flowers or a live plant for the chalice table, set up the sanctuary, collect the offering, help greet at the door, provide simple refreshments for social hour, or update the sign outside with the title of the next Sunday service (and name of guest speaker, if applicable).
-Contact the office to find out how to get involved!
+Contact the office.

 Cot Shelter Volunteering

 Volunteers from our UU Society and South Congregational Church prepare a dinner and/or bring it to the Interfaith Cot Shelter in Northampton on the 1st Thursday of each month (November-April).
 Contact: Maria Lydia Spinelli.

 Donate food or other supplies to the Amherst Survival Center one Sunday a month by placing them in a basket in the foyer.
 Contact: Mary Beth Seminario.